 Above the famous Alpe d'Huez there are 2 climbs that can be ridden.
 One is Col du Poutran.
 The other is the Col de Sarenne.
 Tucked away on the southeastern part of the country, the pass is 20.9 km (12.98 miles) long, running from Mizoën to Huez.
 The road is pretty steep, hitting a 14.1% of maximum gradient through some of the ramps.

 Is Col de Sarenne open?

 The road is closed from the end of October to early June, and runs parallel to GR54 (French long-distance trail) for most of the way.
-There is a restaurant on the top of the mountain.
+There is a tiny parking and restaurant atop of the mountain.
 The pass has been used by the Tour de France race.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.